swisschain/Lykke-HftApi-Docs/source/includes/_private-api.md

 ## Get trade history

-Return a history of trades by account.
+Return a history of trades by an account or by a single order.

 ### HTTP Request

 `GET /api/trades`

+`GET /api/trades/order/{orderId}`

-### Query Parameters
+### Query Parameters for get trades by account

 Parameter | Type | Place | Description
 --------- | ---- | ----- | -----------